 During harvesting, the cacao pods must be cut off very carefully without cutting off the fruit buds on the tree, as new flowers will emerge from them.
 Incidentally, overripe fruits do not drop off the cacao tree.
 To be naturally spread, the pods have to be eaten by animals so that the seeds are dispersed.
 After about forty years, a cacao tree is normally past its prime and is replaced by a new one.

 Every year, a tree has around 20 to 30 fruit, and in good years up to 50.

-Today, three main varieties of cacao are planted: the strong, hardy Forastero, known as ordinary or bulk cocoa, the expensive Criollo – a “fine or flavor” cocoa with intense flavoring and scent – and the robust, aromatic Trinitario – a hybrid between the two varieties which counts as both a fine or flavor cocoa and a bulk cocoa.
+Today, three main varieties of cacao are planted: the strong, hardy Forastero, known as ordinary or bulk cocoa, the expensive Criollo – a “fine or flavour” cocoa with intense flavouring and scent – and the robust, aromatic Trinitario – a hybrid between the two varieties which counts as both a fine or flavour cocoa and a bulk cocoa.